 There is also a Crisis Text Line, a global not-for-profit organization that provides free crisis intervention via SMS messages.
 Enter 741741 and type “HOME” to send a text to a trained crisis counselor

-If you believe someone you care about may be thinking about harming themselves, the National Suicide Prevention Lifeline suggests these five steps:
+If you believe someone you care about may be thinking about harming themselves, the 988 Suicide & Crisis Lifeline suggests these five #BeThe1To action steps:

 #BeThe1To Ask.
 Ask the tough questions.
 Be direct.
 Ask, “Are you thinking about killing yourself?”